-Marianne Tomasic is in her 21st year of teaching, she has a B.S. in Comprehensive Literature and Secondary Education and an M.S. in Communications and Journalism.
-She is also currently working on an M.S. in Literacy Education at Shenandoah University and an M.S. in Teaching Writing at John Hopkins University.
+Marianne Tomasic is in her 23rd year of teaching, she has a B.S. in Comprehensive Literature and Secondary Education, an M.S. in Communications and Journalism, and a Masters in Literacy.
+She is also currently working on an M.S. in Teaching Writing at John Hopkins University.
 She spent the first two thirds of her teaching career teaching English 9 honors, Print Journalism, Broadcast Journalism, Creative Writing, and Yearbook.
-She took a leave of absence to teach English as a Foreign Language in the United Arab Emirates and upon her return has been teaching Reading Intervention classes at Shepherdstown Middle School.
+She took a leave of absence to teach English as a Foreign Language in the United Arab Emirates and upon her return taught Reading Intervention classes at Shepherdstown Middle School.
+She is currently teaching U.S. history in Hampden, Maine.
 She produced a documentary about Japan’s educational system as part of a Fulbright Teaching award and has helped write, film, edit, complete voice overs for local film projects.
 She won a state writing competition with a short story called “The Cold Room” and had a one-act play, “The Zypher Race” produced.
 She is a National Writing Project teacher consultant.